 - The M. sphincter urethrae contracts while the detrusor muscle relaxes simultaneously.

 - The Heimlich maneuver supports the retention of urine in case of a full bladder.

 - The N. pudendus innervates the M. sphincter urethrae which closes the ureters.

 3. Which of the following statements on the topic of urological diseases was put in the wrong context?

 - Cystitis can be caused by excessive meat and alcohol consumption.

 - Physical factors such as fear or stress can lead to urinary incontinence.

-- The stricture of the urethra can be triggered by, amongst others things, sexually transmitted diseases and can be noted because of symptoms such as painful and incomplete micturition.
+- The stricture of the urethra can be triggered by, amongst other things, sexually transmitted diseases and can be noted because of symptoms such as painful and incomplete micturition.

 - Men are more often likely affected by a carcinoma of the urinary bladder than women.

-- A reflux induced by a ureterocele can amongst others things be cause a hydroureter or relapsing infections
+- Reflux induced by a ureterocele can amongst others things cause a hydroureter or relapsing infections